prikshitRoy/auth/README.md

 # How to Use Firebase Auth in Nextjs SSR

 **Tech Stack**
-Nextjs-14 , Firebase , trpc , zod, kysely , prettier
+Nextjs-14 , Firebase , trpc , zod, kysely , prettier, docker

 trpc: